 Anyone who has read any of my posts knows I am a big setter of goals.
-But I can sometimes struggle setting running goals since I am not inspired by the most common running goal: getting faster.
+But I sometimes struggle to set running goals since I am not inspired by the most common running goal: getting faster.

-Don’t get me wrong, I don’t object to getting faster, and that is a common side effect of the goals I do set for myself (for example doing regular strength training), but I know I won’t do what it takes to get faster if that is the primary goal.
+Don’t get me wrong, I don’t object to getting faster, and that is a common side effect of the goals I do set for myself (for example doing regular strength training), but running faster, for the sole purpose of running faster, does nothing to inspire me.

 So I got thinking about goals that will benefit most runners that aren’t directly related to running.

 Non-Running Goals For Runners

 Even if you are the most careful runner in the world, things can happen on the run.

 Heaven forbid, some things could happen that could leave you totally incapacitated.

 Every runner should carry identification on the run.
 Some choose to carry their actual id or driver license.
 I’m always afraid I’ll drop mine, so I have a Road ID, though there are other similar products available.